jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

    a.
 Using either `fallocate` or `truncate` commands, create a file 25 megabytes in size and name it **datadump.txt** on your Logical Volume
    b.
 Reference Section 11.5.4 LVM Snapshots: create an LVM snapshot of the logical volume named `lv-backup`
    c.
-Mount the snapshot to /mnt/disk3 (create this location if not existing)
+Mount the snapshot to `/mnt/disk3` (create this location if not existing)
-   d. `ls -l` the contents of /mnt/disk3
+   d. `ls -l` the contents of `/mnt/disk3`

-5. Using Ubuntu 20.04 and ZFS, attach four 1 GB disks and create RAIDZ10 (a mirrored stripe).
+5. Using Ubuntu 20.04 and ZFS, attach four 1 GB disks and create RAID 10 (a mirrored stripe).
 Display the `zpool status` and take a screenshot of the output.

 6. Using Ubuntu 20.04, attach 4 virtual disks of 1 GB each.
 Create two Btrfs mirrored drives named disk1 and disk2.
 Take a screenshot of the output of the `btrfs filesystem show` command for each disk.